55 Fantastic Things To Do in Singapore Throughout the Year

-This curious building of colored window panes always was a pleasant sight during a bus ride, but never would anyone expect the building to be Singapore’s first jail and also part of the civic district in Singapore.
+This curious building of coloured window panes always was a pleasant sight during a bus ride, but never would anyone expect the building to be Singapore’s first jail and also part of the civic district in Singapore.

 The civic district is the central district of Singapore, and its also commonly known as the Civic and Cultural District.
 Home to many historic monumental buildings, it is also the heart of the art festivals unique to Singapore.
 Like the earlier mentioned Singapore Night Festival, and the most recent Light to Night Festival that happened right in front of the National Gallery Singapore.